YALI Act of 2026

 Allows for reciprocal exchanges

-Permits U.S. citizens to travel to Africa for exchanges and to work on projects with alumni of the fellowship program.
+Permits United States citizens to engage in reciprocal exchanges and collaborate on projects with alumni of the fellowship program in Africa.

-Directs the Secretary of State to submit a plan for the YALI program to Congress within 180 days of the bill becoming law.
+Directs the Secretary of State to submit a detailed plan for implementing the YALI program to Congress within 180 days of the bill becoming law.

 Mandates annual reports

-Requires the Secretary of State to submit a public report to Congress each year for five years on the program's progress and effectiveness.
+Requires the Secretary of State to submit a public, annual report to Congress for five years detailing the program's progress and effectiveness.

 Who does this affect?